How Project Time Tracking Software Can Help Your Team Adapt

 All you should know about employee time tracker software for now is that it works by tracking computer activities on each employee’s machine, including which task they’re on and what apps they’re using, and collects data on how much time is needed for each activity.
 Pretty handy, huh?

-Now, what does this have to do with project management and which potential problems can employee time tracker help your team with?
+Now, what does this have to do with project management and which potential problems can an app for tracking time at work help your team with?

 New Urgent Tasks